This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I always start my tomatoes under lights in our seedling room, plenty of time before transplanting them into the greenhouse.

 I start seedlings in recycled styrofoam coffee cups (or any other free container I can find).
+Check out all the strange containers I start our seeds in.

 They get a great start and they stay in that container until they are root bound.